Yep, there are black beans in these brownies! But you’d probably never know it unless you made them yourself. A truly decadent and healthy treat!

 Make your flax egg in a small bowl by combining the flax-seed meal and water, mix well.
 Place in refrigerator for at 5 – 7 minutes to set.
 Should be thick and goupy when ready.

-Prepare your muffin tin by lightly greasing with oil.
+Prepare your muffin tin by lightly greasing it with oil.
 Use muffin liners if you prefer.

-In a food processor/blender, add black beans, flax-eggs, cocoa powder, maple syrup, oil, baking powder and vanilla.
-Blend until creamy stopping to scrap down the sides as needed.
-Batter should be about the consistency of pudding, not too thick, not too thin.
+In a food processor/blender, add black beans, flax-eggs, cocoa powder, maple syrup, oil, baking powder, and vanilla.
+Blend until creamy stopping to scrape down the sides as needed.
+The batter should be about the consistency of pudding, not too thick, not too thin.
 Mix in chocolate chips.

 Place in oven on middle rack and bake for 22 – 25 minutes.
 Let cool about 15 – 20 minutes.
 Using a butter knife, gently guide the knife around the outside of the muffin making sure it is away from the pan.
 Gently nudge under each brownie with the knife and lift removing from the tin.

 You can use 1/4 cup maple syrup and 1/4 cup of your favorite healthier sugar.
-My first batch I tried it this way, it was slightly drier but not by much.
+The first batch I tried this way and it was slightly drier but not by much.